Cool Roofs provide financial and environmental benefits and long-lasting protection from the weather.

 - With 20-r insulation Net saving is $0.062 or almost 6.5 cents.

 Let us now assume that you home is 2000 sq. ft. and has 6-r insulation value of the roof.
 In Boston, MA you would save $160 per year in electricity alone if you replaced your existing black roof, such as epdm rubber or tar & gravel, with a cool IB roof.
-Also add a leak free performance of IB roofs, no more roof repairs and other costs associated with roof leaks.
-In Los Angeles you would save $440 each year!
+Also, add leak free performance of IB roofs, no more roof repairs and other costs associated with roof leaks.
+In Los Angeles, you would save $440 each year!
 Also add the Energy Star tax credit for cool roof installation of $500.
 This is an actual tax rebate, and it equals to an average of $1800 worth of tax deductions.
-In conclusion, I’d say that Cool roofs are much more efficient in the southern states where there is a lot more sunshine and almost no snow.
-But even here in New England, a cool roof is a very attractive choice for people that are looking to get long term savings, lifetime leak free performance and/or are worried about the environment.
+Overall, I would say that Cool Roofs are much more efficient in the southern states where there is a lot more sunshine and almost no snow.
+But even here in New England, a cool roof is a very attractive choice for people who are looking to get long term savings, lifetime leak free performance and/or are worried about the environment.

 While asphalt shingle is the ‘de-facto champion’ of sloped roofing with its VERY low cost and severe price competition in both residential and commercial markets, when it comes to flat roofing, there are more choices.
 Old-timers will recommend a 3 to 5 ply Built-Up roof or a two-ply Modified Bitumen.
-With the abundance of these and other tar and asphalt roofs still in service, and some new roofs being installed (although each year there are fewer BUR, asphalt and bitumen roofs being installed as flat roofing industry quickly transitions toward single-ply roofing membranes), all of these roof are destined to end up in our land-fill, as recycling programs for asphalt-based roofs are virtually non-existent.
-That is millions of tones and billions of square feet oil waste going into the ground each year.
+With the abundance of these and other tar and asphalt roofs still in service, and some new roofs being installed (although each year there are fewer BUR, asphalt and bitumen roofs being installed, as the flat roofing industry is quickly transitioning toward single-ply roofing membranes), all of these roofs are destined to end up in our land-fills, as recycling programs for asphalt-based roofs are virtually non-existent.
+That is millions of tons and billions of square feet of oil waste going into the ground each year!

 1 – Energy savings of Cool Roofs